Skip to main content

 JQL

-Each Clause has a JQL.
-This JQL determines the scope of issues that will be included in this clause.
+Each Clause includes a JQL query that defines the scope of issues included in that clause.

-The user is expected to enter a valid JQL here.
-Any JQL valid for Jira can be used.
-The Clause dialog even allows invalid JQL queries to be saved, so any lacking user permissions do not block the creation of the contract.
+Users are expected to enter a valid JQL query.
+Any JQL supported by Jira can be used.
+The Clause dialog also allows saving invalid JQL queries.
+This ensures that user permission limitations do not block contract creation, even if the user cannot validate the JQL at that moment.

 Clause Type